WHY?

 Gender-sensitive language is certainly unusual at first because the German language works in a very binary way.
 For this reason, there are suggestions for people just starting to learn it, and additional suggestions from expert discussions in Gender Studies.

 Make obstacles clear!
-The visualisation of different gender identities is currently expressed mainly by the use of a star (*), underline (_) or colon (:).
-We recommend the following addition when using such a sign: To make various gender identities visible, the gender star [an underline/colon] is used in the following text.
+The visualisation of different gender identities is currently expressed mainly by the use of a star (*) or colon (:).
+We recommend the following addition when using such a sign: To make various gender identities visible, the gender star [a colon] is used in the following text.
 We are aware that this can make it difficult to read for people with visual impairments or those who see this for the first time.